censorship-no/ceno-docs/user-manual/en/client/front-end.md

 # Annex: The Ouinet client front-end

-The Ouinet client (as run by e.g. CENO Browser) offers a front-end page with some information and actions which may be useful for debugging the client.
-Many of them are also offered by the CENO Extension via the [*CENO Settings* page](../browser/settings.md), though others are only available here.
+The Ouinet client (as run by e.g. Ceno Browser) offers a front-end page with some information and actions which may be useful for debugging the client.
+Many of them are also offered by the Ceno Extension via the [*Ceno Settings* page](../browser/settings.md), though others are only available here.

-The front-end is accessible using any plain Web browser running on the same device (you can use CENO too).
+The front-end is accessible using any plain Web browser running on the same device (you can use Ceno too).
 Its default address is <http://127.0.0.1:8078/>.
 If you open it, you will see something like the figure below.

 ![Figure: The client front-end](images/front-end.png)